glangmead/longhead/content/courses/code2026/index.md

 Look at the world of software around you and how it's organized.
 Then you can prompt for those good patterns.

 * [Mobbin flow](https://mobbin.com/apps/flighty-ios-e6531374-23b5-4b62-9e1c-5ec41d351780/812571a1-c341-471e-9dc4-26b0fa92720a/screens): see many, many screens from apps.
 Be an observer of apps and sites you like, and bring that organization to your own.
-* [How to Make Sense of Any Mess](https://abbycovert.com/make-sense/) (Abby Covert; full text free): information architecture: "the way we arrange the parts of something to make it understandable."
+* [How to Make Sense of Any Mess](https://abbycovert.com/make-sense/) (Abby Covert): information architecture: "the way we arrange the parts of something to make it understandable."

 ### Databases